vbwyrde/AG_UI_Test/README.md

-# Python Code Generation System

-A FastAPI-based system that uses LLMs to research and generate code based on user requirements.
-Supports multiple programming languages including Python, VB.NET, JavaScript, and C#.
+# AG-UI Test Application

+A FastAPI-based system that demonstrates the implementation of the Agent User Interaction (AG_UI) Protocol for real-time communication between agents and users.
+This application serves as a practical example of how to integrate AG_UI into an agent-based system.

 ## Features

-- Research best practices and patterns using LLMs
+- Implementation of AG_UI Protocol for real-time communication
+- Server-Sent Events (SSE) for streaming responses
+- Structured event system for agent-user interactions
-- Generate code in multiple languages (Python, VB.NET, JavaScript, C#)
+- Real-time code generation with multiple LLM agents
 - Support for both cloud-based and local LLM endpoints
-- Configurable LLM settings per agent
-- Language-specific code validation
+- Language-specific code validation and generation
-- Module dependency checking
-- Language detection and appropriate prompt generation
+- Comprehensive error handling with AG_UI error events

 ## Prerequisites

 - Python 3.8 or higher
 - pip (Python package manager)
 - Access to an LLM API (OpenAI, local LM Studio, etc.)
+- AG_UI Protocol package (`ag_ui_protocol`)

 ## Installation